JohnAD/RJSON/README.md

 }
 ```

-### For object and arrays entries, the end of a value ends the line (via LINEFEED or COMMA LINEFEED)
+### `FORMATTING 3` - For object and arrays entries, the end of a value ends the line (via LINEFEED or COMMA LINEFEED)

 Good: